fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 date: 2016-11-6
 ---

-Say you're given a challenge: `determine whether a given word (or string) is an isogram using JavasScript`.
+Say you're given a coding challenge:

+> Determine whether a given word (or string) is an isogram using JavasScript.
+An isogram is a word without duplicate letters.

 In the scope of technical challenges, this is one of the simpler ones im my opinion because the algorithim doesn't stray far from the realm of simple human reasoning: